saeedghsh/music/README.md

 To this end I needed to calculate the frequency of the [notes](https://en.wikipedia.org/wiki/Musical_note) corresponding to each fret.
 Iranian music, and consequently the Setar, has [quarter tones](https://en.wikipedia.org/wiki/Quarter_tone) [accidentals](https://en.wikipedia.org/wiki/Accidental_(music)) ([Koron](https://en.wikipedia.org/wiki/Koron_(music)) and [Sori](https://en.wikipedia.org/wiki/Sori_(music))).
 Therfore a hash-like table listing all notes available for conventional western musical instruments with [semitone](https://en.wikipedia.org/wiki/Semitone) granularity was not enough.
-I started a python script to calculte the note frequencies for that purpose, ... and kinda got carried away... hence this repo.
+I started a python script to calculate the note frequencies for that purpose, ... and kinda got carried away... hence this repo.

 ## Example